-When I started the Whole 30 Challenge, one of the things I knew I would miss the most (besides chocolate) was my morning Avocado Toast with a Perfectly Poached Egg.
+When I started my first Whole30 challenge, one of the things I knew I would miss the most (besides chocolate) was my morning Avocado Toast with a Perfectly Poached Egg.
 I knew I had to find a way to get my breakfast fix while staying on plan.
-I came up with a great solution if I do say so myself: Potato Avocado “Toast” with a Perfectly Poached Egg!
+I came up with a great solution if I do say so myself: Potato Avocado “Toast” with Perfectly Poached Eggs!

 (This post contains affiliate links.
-I may make a commission off sales which allows me to keep my site up and running.)
+I may make a commission from sales but your price remains the same)

 The “toast” is not bread but a crispy hash brown patty, topped with mashed avocado and then a perfectly poached egg!
 I have only made this recipe using fresh potatoes, but have heard from several followers that they used compliant frozen hash browns, thawed them, and squeezed out the water and they work really well.
 I am all about a time saver as long as it’s compliant and works well!

 To follow the Whole 30 meal template you would need to add a second egg because protein should be the size of your palm, but the photos looked better with just one egg (we food bloggers need those Pinterest worthy pictures!)
 Add a small helping of leftover veggies from the night before and you have yourself a delicious Whole 30 breakfast!

 I have you covered!
 I have a video tutorial that shows you step by step how to do it.

 The hash brown patty is simply a combination of potatoes (white or sweet), egg, a little flour (if on Whole 30 use almond flour or cassava flour,) chives and a little arrowroot.
 Arrowroot is an alternative to corn starch.
 It works as the ‘glue’ that holds our patty together while allowing this breakfast to remain grain free!
 You can find it at almost any super market.
 This recipe makes about six patties.
 I save the extra patties in the fridge and reheat them for several days.
 I have not yet frozen them but assume they would freeze well too.